Individual and Relationship Counselor

 Sliding Scale Fee Structure: Owls’ Nest North is committed to making services accessible to everyone regardless of ability to pay.
 We seek to catch those who fall through the cracks of care in our current system.
 My sliding scale is determined by the current fee schedule of Owls’ Nest North.
 If you are un- or under-insured and therefore forced to pay out-of-pocket, please let me know prior to our first session, so we can determine your eligibility for a sliding scale fee.
 If you are experiencing difficulty navigating the new healthcare system, we are also happy to support and advocate for you in becoming insured.

 At this time, I am only available to see OHP subscribers and cash/out-of-pocket payers.
-My fee with a cash-pay discount is $45 for individuals.
+My fee with a cash-pay discount is $80 for individuals and $90 for couples.

 Cancellations: Occasionally life intervenes and prevents us from following through with our commitments.
 I trust our mutual respect of one another’s time.
 As such, it is our policy to collect my full session fee for no-shows and sessions cancelled with less than 24 hours notice.